8 Tips for getting sexual misconduct in the workplace investigations right

 2. Credibility assessment

 Consider what can be done to verify the overall credibility of the two accounts.
-Management or HR could review the (redacted as necessary) accounts to verify the facts claimed at interview.
-The consistency and accuracy of what the individuals have said in the past could be examined, eg previous investigations.
-Some people who are convincing liars are unable to maintain fabricated accounts over time.
+Management or HR could review the accounts to verify the facts claimed at the interview.
+For example, the consistency and accuracy of what the individuals have said in the past could be examined and compared to previous investigations.
+This is useful as some people who are convincing liars are unable to maintain fabricated accounts over time.
 Consider how accurately their description of a place, person or situation reflects the reality.

 3. Behaviour analysis